 All lost and found items will be placed in a designated place on campus.
 Items left longer than 30 days will be discarded.
-Books left anywhere on the campus will be taken to the office.

 8.11 YEARBOOK & SCHOOL PHOTOS

 School photos and the school yearbook are a history of the school year.
 Official school photos are taken in the fall, including individual portraits and a class photo.
 Once the photos are developed, they are sent home with the students and parents are invited to purchase the package or not.
 The yearbook publication, containing pictures of students, staff, and various school activities, is an optional purchase by families at the end of the year.